 Pursuant to the provisions of G.L. c.
-31, § 43, the Appellant, Brian LaFlamme (hereafter "Appellant"), is appealing the decision of the Respondent, City of Holyoke (hereafter "City") as Appointing Authority, suspending him on November 18, 2005 for three (3) days without pay from his position as a Motor Equipment Repair Man for the City's Department of Public Works (hereafter "DPW").
+31, § 43, the Appellant, Brian LaFlamme (hereinafter "Appellant"), is appealing the decision of the Respondent, City of Holyoke (hereinafter "City") as Appointing Authority, suspending him on November 18, 2005 for three (3) days without pay from his position as a Motor Equipment Repair Man for the City's Department of Public Works (hereinafter "DPW").
 The Appellant filed a timely appeal.
-A hearing was held on December 12, 2007 in the City Council Chambers at Holyoke City Hall and on February 27, 2008 at the State Office Building in Springfield.
+A hearing was held on December 12, 2007 in the City Council Chambers at Holyoke City Hall and on February 27, 2008 at the State

-&lt;sup>1 John J. Guerin, Jr., a Commissioner at the time of the full hearing, served as the hearing officer.
+1 John J. Guerin, Jr., a Commissioner at the time of the full hearing, served as the hearing officer.
 His term on the Commission has since expired.
 Subsequent to leaving the Commission, however, Mr. Guerin was authorized to draft this decision, including the referenced credibility assessments, which were made by Mr. Guerin.

+Office Building in Springfield.
 For the purpose of administrative efficiency, the parties stipulated that this appeal would be heard concurrently with LaFlamme v.
-City of Holyoke, D-06-202, but that separate decisions on the two appeals would be issued by the Civil Service Commission (hereafter "Commission").
+City of Holyoke, D-06-202, but that separate decisions on the two appeals would be issued by the Civil Service Commission (hereinafter "Commission").
 The hearing on these matters was tape recorded.
-As no written notice was received from either of the parties, the hearing was declared to be private.
+Since no written notice was received from either of the parties, the hearing was declared to be private.
 Witnesses offering sworn testimony were not sequestered.
-The parties submitted Proposed Decisions thereafter, as instructed.
+The parties submitted Proposed Decisions.

-FINDINGS OF FACT:
+FINDINGS OF FACT

-Based on the documents entered into evidence relative to both appeals (Joint Exhibits (JE) 1 - 14 and Appellant's Exhibits (APP) $1^2 - 4$ ) and the testimony of City DPW General Superintendent William Fuqua (hereafter "Mr. Fuqua"), DPW Supervisor of Solid Waste and Recycling Coordinator Timothy Price (hereafter "Mr. Price"), President of the Holyoke Employees Association (hereafter "Union") and City DPW employee Michael Gallagher (hereafter Mr. Gallagher") and the Appellant, I make the following findings of fact, the first nine (9) of which are stipulated in JE 7:
+Based on the documents entered into evidence relative to both appeals (Joint Exhibits 1 - 14 and Appellant's Exhibits 1-4)2 and the testimony of DPW General Superintendent William Fuqua (hereinafter "Mr. Fuqua"), Supervisor of Solid Waste and Recycling Coordinator Timothy Price (hereinafter "Mr. Price"), President of the Holyoke Employees Association (hereinafter "Union") and DPW employee Michael Gallagher (hereinafter Mr. Gallagher") and the Appellant, I make the following findings of fact:

-- The Appellant was an employee of the City's DPW.
+The Appellant was an employee of the City's DPW.
 He was employed as a Motor Equipment Repair Man.
-His date of hire with the City's DPW was November 26, 1996. - 2.
-Mr. Price is the Supervisor of Solid Waste and Recycling Coordinator and has held that position since 2005 and at all times relevant to this case.
-Prior to that, he was a
+His date of hire with the City's DPW was November 26, 1996 (Stipulated in Joint Exhibit 7).

-$^2$ Appellant's Exhibit 1 was a video tape created personally by the Appellant to illustrate conditions on State Route 202 in Holyoke on December 12, 2007 at approximately 10:50 a.m.
+2 Appellant's Exhibit 1 was a video tape created personally by the Appellant to illustrate conditions on State Route 202 in Holyoke on December 12, 2007 at approximately 10:50 a.m.
 The tape was made for the purposes of the appeal under Docket No. D-06-202 and was viewed by this hearing officer and the parties at hearing.
-A copy of the tape was to have been submitted by the Appellant along with his Proposed Decision on that appeal.
-While reference may be made to conditions witnessed on the tape at hearing, the tape was not received by the Commission thereafter and is, therefore, not included in the record.
+The Appellant agreed to submit a copy of the tape along with his Proposed Decision on that appeal.
+While reference may be made to conditions witnessed on the tape at hearing, the tape was not received by the Commission thereinafter and is, therefore, not included in the record.